eburghar/gil/README.md

 gil tags unprotect
 ```

-Then force push, delete tag (local and remote), retag, reprotect and push.
+Then force push, delete tag (local and remote), re-tag, re-protect and push.

 To manually trigger a build :